Gezang/Predicting-student-test-scores/README.md

 ## Notebooks

 - `Notebooks/XGBoost.ipynb`: feature engineering + XGBoost model.
-- `Notebooks/Neural_network.ipynb`: (Under development) PyTorch-based neural network model.
+- `Notebooks/Neural_network.ipynb`: (Under development) Neural network model using PyTorch.

 ## Results

-Results can be found in the notebooks.
+Results can be found in the [Kaggle leaderboard](https://www.kaggle.com/competitions/playground-series-s6e1/leaderboard) or in the notebooks.